IAMColumbia/gp2portfoliogame-Breaking-Fuse/README.md

 ## Design:

-- There is a 6-by-6 Grid that will hold each tile
+- There is a 6x6 Grid that will hold each tile
-- A Timer will countdown until the Power Output automatically begins
+- A Timer will count down until the Power Output automatically begins
 - Basic Instructions will be available to the player at all times

 ![Imgur](https://imgur.com/FsWffWT.png)